microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUser.md

 New User88  dddddddd-3333-4444-5555-eeeeeeeeeeee      demo99@contoso.com
 ```

-This command gets all the users whose displayName starts with new.
+This command gets all the users whose displayName starts with the word `New`.

 ## Parameters